Master in the Study of Law (M.S.L.)

 Plus two of the following courses:

-For the remaining credits, students can design their own curriculum, or complete a concentration in one of the following areas.
+For the remaining credits, students can design their own curriculum, or complete a specialization in one of the following areas.
 Click on the subject areas below to view courses on the Moritz Course Explorer:

 - Alternative Dispute Resolution